vbookshelf/myOfflineAi-ChatConsole/README.md

 The myOfflineAi-ChatConsole is a transparent, offline-first and privacy-first multimodal Ai console where you can talk, type, show images, adjust parameters and create Ai tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Models (LLMs).

-This project is a case study in a new kind of development workflow — one where a single person, equipped with modest coding skills but good strategic vision, can architect, build, and maintain a complex application at high velocity by treating AI as a collaborator.
+This project is a case study in a new kind of development workflow — one where a single person, equipped with modest coding skills but good strategic vision, can build a complex application at high velocity by treating AI as a collaborator.

 The traditional rules of software development were created for a different era.
 In the age of AI, we need a new methodology that's optimized for Human + AI collaboration.